Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 # extract points from pair points

-The pp pair point must be in dual mode (OPNS mode) *) .
+The pp pair point must be in OPNS mode for the following formula, which means the pp contains only 2-blades.
 The formula is according to Dorst 14.13 and Hitzer Euclidean Geometric Objects ch 2.1.
 Chapter 9.2 of Hildenbrand/Fontijne/Perwass/Dorst's tutorial http://www.gaalop.de/dhilden_data/CLUScripts/eg04_tut03.pdf

-*) dual mode in Hildenbrand book, normal mode in Dorst book.
-The pp must be stored with 2-blades array elements 6-15.

 Example intersection of two spheres (which result in a circle) and a plane (which result in point pair), which is the use case to calculate PK2: